Rather speak to a person? Give us a call (0800 044 3194) or click here to complete the form below and we’ll call you back

 Borrowing money to pay your Bankruptcy Fee

-Alternatively you could borrow from family or friends.
+You can also borrow from family or friends.
 However if they expect to be repaid you must warn them that you will not be able to do this until after your bankruptcy is finished.

 Can you get help with paying for Bankruptcy?

 Unfortunately there is no way to reduce the cost of the bankruptcy fee.
 Everyone has to pay the full amount.
 However if you are on a low income or suffering real financial hardship you may be able to get help.

 There are a number of charitable organisations which will pay the fee on behalf of individuals in special cases.
 If you simply cannot get together the money you need by borrowing, saving or selling assets it is worth investigating these.